pospisilboh/Memgraph/Forename/README.md

 ```

 ### Public web pages
-Following public web pages were used for web scraping another information (gender, name day, nick names) using the implementation of a Web Scraping framework of Python called [**Beautiful Soup**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/):
+Following public web pages were used for web scraping additional information (`gender`, `name day`, `nickname`) with the use of a Web Scraping framework by Python called [**Beautiful Soup**](https://www.crummy.com/software/BeautifulSoup/bs4/doc/):
 - [https://www.kurzy.cz](https://www.kurzy.cz/kalendar/svatky/abecedni-seznam-jmen/) ... `forename`, `gender`, `name day`
 - [http://www.e-horoskopy.cz](http://www.e-horoskopy.cz/vyznam-jmen.asp) ... `forename`, `gender`, `name day` and `nick names`
 - [https://www.kdejsme.cz](https://www.kdejsme.cz/seznam/) ... `forename`
 - [http://svatky.centrum.cz](http://svatky.centrum.cz/jmenny-seznam/?month=1&order=na) ... `forename`, `gender`, `name day`

-> If the forename is found in any web page, this forename is valid for us, we set a node property `valid = true`.
+> Every `forename` found on any web page is valid for us.
+We set a node property `valid = true`.

 ### Jupyter Notebook
 The Python script in Jupyter Notebook using a graph database Memgraph.
-The main purpose of [**Jupyter Notebook**](https://github.com/pospisilboh/Memgraph/blob/a3cdd22d5435bcbc51d80a6b5a14965024f03d2f/Forename/Jupyter/Memgraph_Forename.ipynb) is to prepare data for another processing:
+The purpose of [**Jupyter Notebook**](https://github.com/pospisilboh/Memgraph/blob/a3cdd22d5435bcbc51d80a6b5a14965024f03d2f/Forename/Jupyter/Memgraph_Forename.ipynb) is to prepare data for further processing:
-- Load `forenames` and their `degree` from external system (*.csv file)
+- Load `forenames` and their `degree` from an external system (*.csv file)
-- Data scraping by [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) from public web pages.
-Get another information to forenames as are `gender`, `name day`, `nick names`
+- Data scrap additional information (`gender`, `name day`, `nicknames`) from public web pages with [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
-- Forename anonymization can be important because in forenames there can be email addresses, phone numbers, personal identificator.
+- Forename anonymization should also be considered.
+Forenames might come with personal information such as email addresses, phone numbers, personal identification.
 - Create similarity relations.
-We compare forenames by implemented functions in custom Query Module [**text_util.py**](https://github.com/pospisilboh/Memgraph/tree/master/Forename/Modules) and create relationships with an appropriate similarity `score`:
+We compare forenames by implemented functions in custom Query Module [**text_util.py**](https://github.com/pospisilboh/Memgraph/tree/master/Forename/Modules), and by that, we create relationships with an appropriate similarity `score`:
    - SIMILAR_FORENAME_COMPARED_STRING
    - SIMILAR_FORENAME_LEVENSHTEIN
    - SIMILAR_FORENAME_JAROWINKLER
    - SIMILAR_FORENAME_JARO
 - Create forename clusters.
-Clusters of forenames are created by the function `weakly_connected_components.get()`.
-For each node new property `componentId` is created.
+The forename clusters are created with the function `weakly_connected_components.get()`.
+For each node, a new property `componentId` is created.
-- Create forename gender model.
-Prepare data model to support forename gender recommendation:
+- Create a forename gender model.
+Prepare the forename gender data model to support forename gender recommendation:
    -  nodes with label `Gender` and `LastTwoChar`
    -  edges with type `HAS_GENDER` and `HAS_LAST_TWO_CHAR`
 - Nodes and relations enrichement.
-By the Mamgraph query modules calculate:
+With the Mamgraph query modules calculate properties:
    - `betweenness centrality`, `pageRank` for nodes,
    - `bridge` for relationships.
-- Export for Tableau.
-Following two files are created:
+- Create export files for Tableau.
+The following two files are created:
    - export_forename_nodes.csv
    ```csv
    id;value;normalizedValue;valid;anonymized;componentId;gender;nameDay;nameDayDay;nameDayMonth;origin;degree;betweenness;pageRank